TheCloudTheory/arm-estimator/README.md

 ## Documentation
 Check [wiki](https://github.com/TheCloudTheory/arm-estimator/wiki/About-wiki) for detailed information about installation, usage and available features

+## GitHub Action
+ACE comes with a dedicated GitHub Action for your worflows for easy integration.
+See [this](https://github.com/TheCloudTheory/azure-cost-estimator-action) repository for more information.

 ## Services support
 Services not listed are considered TBD.
 Below list represents the latest commit available, which isn't always aligned with the most recent release.
 Service|Support level|Terraform support|More information